Experimental review on Majorana zero-modes in hybrid nanowires: Interacting Majorana with extra degrees of freedom

 So far, we have discussed the connotations of Majorana physics in one-dimensional hybrid devices by examining the emergence of zero-energy conductance peaks, the oscillations of the peaks, and their quantization.
-In this section, we will extend the study of Majorana zero-modes to their interactions with some extra-degrees of freedom.
+This section will extend the study of Majorana zero-modes to their interactions with some extra degrees of freedom.

 The very first extra freedom is from the probing lead.
 For instance, in most of the experiments, the probes are Fermi leads with trivial density-of-state distributions.
 If the metallic probe can be replaced by a superconductor probe, thermal excitation can be greatly suppressed, and the measured conductance quantization should be more robust~\cite{Peng2015}.
 Another example is replacing the normal probe with a spin-polarized one.
 According to the theoretical prediction, for a Majorana end state with a specific local spin-polarization~\cite{Sticlet2012}, tunneling conductances from probes with different spin-polarizations could be quite different~\cite{He2014}.